galaxyproject/SARS-CoV-2/README.md

 This repo serves as a companion to our study describing the analysis of early COVID-19 data.
-We currently feature two different projects.
-One [analysing the COVID-19 Genome](./genomics) and the the other doing [virtual screening of the SARS-CoV-2 main protease](./cheminformatics).
+We currently feature two different projects: one [analysing the COVID-19 Genome](./genomics) and the the other performing [virtual screening of the SARS-CoV-2 main protease](./cheminformatics).

 It contains descriptions of workflows and exact versions of all software used.
 The goals of this study were to: